 Call Us 24/7!

-Applying for a US Reentry Permit during the Pandemic
+US Reentry Permit

 One of the less talked about effects of COVID-19 is how it left people stranded.
 The unexpected spread of the virus has people stuck abroad, turning a one-month trip into a year-long stay.
 This can cause trouble with your legal permanent resident (LPR) status.
 In this article, we’ll talk about common concerns related to reentry permit applications during the COVID-19 outbreak.
 If you’re concerned about losing your permanent residence due to travel abroad, talk to an experienced North Carolina or California immigration attorney now!

 What is a Reentry Permit and why do I need One?